CLANdrei/clandrei.github.io/README.md

 **Other**
-The most fun maths and art crossover I have ever seen has to be the widget on [Jonathan Fruchter's homepage](https://jonfru.github.io/).
+*The most fun maths and art crossover I have ever seen has to be the widget on [Jonathan Fruchter's homepage](https://jonfru.github.io/).
+*While a student at Cambridge I helped make knotted dumplings.
+Photos can be found [here](https://web.math.princeton.edu/~gn4470/dumplings.html), although Gheehyun's later experiments have been much more elaborate.